horganke/tc359_syllabus/README.md

 Email: fritzchr@msu.edu

-Hours: by appointment (email me if you have questions)
+Hours: by appointment (email me to set one up)

 - - -